skellis46/slipbox/somatics unlimited.md

 - on what grounds do each of us get to say the things we say (Hetty's note about specific vs general is useful here).
 Examples of descriptions of practice are perhaps most intriguing.
 Make no claims but rather are sharing what work is happening.
 - noting how differently I feel when no claims are made.
 That I am left to invest so differently (but also feel a little lost -- like watching art).
 How art (for the most part) doesn't make claims.

-### the question of measurement and observation

-> also refer to the validation methods of phenomenology and Buddhist practices saying it ‘[...] is derived from its ability to transform progressively our lived experience and self-understanding’ (Varela et al. 1991: xix), a validation that also applies to somatic practices, given that it can only be measured from the observation of changes perceived by the individuals directly involved in the experience. [@silvagrebler-2020-reflection p.18]

-- is this the issue -- "can only be measured"?
-But does that mean we get to say anything we want about it?

-- what does it mean to be good at somatics?
-How do we recognise someone who is 'good' at somatics?
-It's a funny/silly/old question/joke about somatics, but so much of what we can't and can say about somatics rests on the capacity to understand and communicate what it is we are observing/noticing (in ourselves and in others) when doing somatics well.
-See in [[Zoran Josipovic - Influence of Meditation on Anti-Correlated Networks in the Brain#^448a09]] and also note the Varela reference in that blockquote.

 ### the case of _can_